tkimball83/ansible-role-liquidprompt/README.md

 ## Requirements

-This role requires Homebrew to be installed
+This role requires homebrew to be installed

 ## Role Variables